 TIER 3 / QUESTION 14: Do you believe you might have been in love with another man on your wedding day?

 Right on cue, Cleri’s ex-boyfriend walked on the set in order to ask the next question.
 I admit that I jumped out of my chair and clapped when I saw him.
-In you’re wondering, he’s the unidentified “mystery guest” in the picture with Lauren and her blindsided husband.
+If you’re wondering, he was the unidentified “mystery guest” in the earlier picture with Lauren and her blindsided husband.

 TIER 3 / QUESTION 15 (as delivered by the ex-boyfriend): If I wanted to get back together with you, would you leave your husband?

 The questions at this point certainly had reached the danger zone on the cringe-worthy scale.
-Still, I can understand the husband not offering a lifeline.
-He deserved an answer.
-Then again, it would have been better handled in private.
+I can understand the husband not offering her a lifeline.
+After all, he deserved an answer.
+Then again, it could have been handled much better in private.

 Fortunately for the couple, Lauren’s sister hit the buzzer to stop question from being answered.
-However, the reprieve would be short-lived.
+Fortunately for the viewers, the reprieve would be short-lived.

 REPLACEMENT QUESTION (also asked by the ex-boyfriend): Do you believe I’m the man you should be married to?